kp1129/CS32_Graphs_GP/README.md

 *Day 1*

 ## 1. What is a graph and how is it represented?
+-nodes with connections/edges

 - What is a Graph?

 - Terminology
     - Directed Vs Undirected
-        - Directed (Twitter follow) : Undirected (bi-directional) (Facebook)
+        - Directed (Twitter follow)(linked list, with edges) : Undirected (bi-directional) (Facebook) (doubly linked list with edges)
         - Undirected Edge is the same as a bi directional edge

     - Cyclic Vs Acyclic
         - cyclic follows a cycle within a graph
         - acyclic does not follow a cycle (to the origin point)
-    - Dense Vs Sparse
+    - Dense Vs Sparse (how many edges connect to a single node)
-    - Weighted Vs Unweighted
+    - Weighted Vs Unweighted (data stored/represented by the edges between the nodes)

-- Adjacency Lists & Adjacency Matrices
+- Adjacency Lists & Adjacency Matrices (adjacency lists are slightly more prevalent and have more use cases than adjacency matrices)

 ## Lets code an Adjacency List